Preparing clinicians for independent practice in pulmonary and critical care medicine

 Research & quality improvement

-Our fellowship has a defined research and quality improvement (QI) curriculum, and provides the structure, mentorship and environment to support fellows in creating an individualized research and QI program.
-QI training is integrated throughout the fellowship and fellows participate in ongoing departmental QI initiatives.
+Our fellowship has a defined research and quality improvement (QI) curriculum, and provides the structure, mentorship, and research environment to support fellows in creating an individualized research and QI program.

 Board certification